edgelesssys/constellation/docs/docs/workflows/troubleshooting.md

    ```

    Using this config you can connect to a constellation node using `ssh -F <this config> <private node IP>`.
-   You can obtain the private node IP and the domain name of the load balancer using your CSPs web UI.
+   You can obtain the private node IP and the domain name of the load balancer using your CSP's web UI.